 Housesitting Accidents or a Work Injury

-If you are badly hurt while you’re working at someone else’s house, there are some things you should do right away:
+If you are badly hurt while you’re working at someone else’s house, follows these steps straight away:

 - If necessary, seek medical attention.
 You should be aware that some symptoms of an injury might take weeks to appear.
 So if you think there’s any chance you’re injured, you may want to go ahead and get medical attention.

 - If things were in bad condition in a home and they led to your injuries, take a picture.
 If anyone happened to have witnessed the accident or conditions that led to it, write their contact information down.